-Also, together with IoT devices installed on the inventory units, CV cameras can benefit predictive maintenance of the inventory.
-The company can actually see the state of the inventory while reading the data from the IoT devices such as cracks, fatigue, scratches, or holes.
-And the predictive analytics systems can use extra visual data from cameras to make more precise predictions.
+Also, together with IoT devices installed on the inventory units, CV cameras can benefit the predictive maintenance of the inventory.
+The company can actually see the state of the inventory while reading the data from the IoT devices, such as cracks, fatigue, scratches, or holes.
+And predictive analytics systems can use extra visual data from cameras to make more precise predictions.

 Computer Vision for Improving Worker Safety

 As the COVID-19 restrictions are easing and employees are returning back to their workplaces, the question still remains, how safe are they now at their workplaces, and how can an enterprise be ready for changes in health protection requirements?

 The Guardian cytes Hans Kluge, the WHO’s regional director for Europe, as saying:

 “Vaccines are doing what was promised: preventing severe forms of the disease, and especially mortality.
 But they are our most powerful asset only if used alongside preventive measures.”